stefanpejcic/OpenPanel/documentation/docs/admin/scripts/openpanel_config.md

 ### autoupdate

 The `autoupdate` option allows Aministrator to enable or disable automatic updates.
+MAJOR versions add new functionality in a backward compatible manner.

 | Autoupdate    | Update to minor version  | Update to major version  |
 | -------- | ------- | ------- |